rsdmike/edgex-docs/docs_src/microservices/application/ApplicationFunctionsSDK.md

 For other usages where the data is not `events` coming from Core Data, the `TargetType` of the accepted incoming data can be set when the SDK instance is created.
 There are scenarios where the incoming data is not an EdgeX `Event`.
 One example scenario is 2 application services are chained via the Message Bus.
 The output of the first service back to the Messages Bus is inference data from analyzing the original input `Event`data.
 The second service needs to be able to let the SDK know the target type of the input data it is expecting.

-For usages where the incoming data is not `events`, the `TargetType` of the excepted incoming data can the set when the SDK instance is created.
+For usages where the incoming data is not `events`, the `TargetType` of the excepted incoming data can be set when the SDK instance is created.

 Example: